A note on Gunningham's formula: Introduction

 is a theta characteristic on $C$ where $f^{-1}(y^i)=\{x^i_j\}$ and $f$ has multiplicity $\a^i_j$ at $x^i_j$.
 We define the parity $p(f)$ of a map $f$ as

 Given $\a^1,\cdots,\a^k\in \OP(d)$, the spin Hurwitz number of genus $h$ and parity $p$ is defined as a (weighted) sum of covers $f$ satisfying (\ref{RH}) with sign determined by parity $p(f)$:

 where $+$ or $-$ denotes the parity of the spin curve $(D,N)$.
-If $k=0$ (or unramified) then this is the etale spin Hurwitz number that equals to the local invariant (\ref{dim=0GW}).
+If $k=0$ (or unramified) then this is the etale spin Hurwitz number that equals the local invariant (\ref{dim=0GW}).
 We will call $\chi(C)$ in (\ref{RH}) the {\em domain Euler characteristic} for the spin Hurwitz number (\ref{def-spinHurwitz}).

-Eskin, Okounkov and Pandharipande \cite{EOP} first studied the spin Hurwitz numbers for genus $h=1$ with trivial theta characteristic, i.e. $(h,p)=(1,-)$.
+Eskin, Okounkov and Pandharipande \cite{EOP} first studied the spin Hurwitz numbers for genus $h=1$ with trivial theta characteristic, that is, $(h,p)=(1,-)$.
 They related the parity of maps with combinatorics of the Sergeev group $\SC(d)$.
 A partition $\la=(\la_1,\cdots,\la_\ell)$ of $d$ is strict if $\la_1>\cdots>\la_\ell$.
 Let $\SP(d)$ denote the set of strict partitions of $d$ and set

 The irreducible spin $\SC(d)$-supermodules $V^\la$ are indexed by strict partitions $\la \in \SP(d)$ and the conjugacy class corresponding to an odd partition $\a^i\in \OP(n)$ acts in $V^\la$ as multiplication by a constant, which is the central character $\f_{\a^i}(\la)$ (see Section 1).